-Outside of music, Aditya spends time zipping up and down the Yarra on his bike, making exotic desserts, and reading about history and cultures.
+Outside of music, Aditya spends time pondering how to make desserts that cater to his friends’ numerous dietary requirements, exploring Melbourne by bike, and reading about history and cultures.

 FROM: VIC.
 Lands of the Yorta Yorta people.

-Aditya’s training at ANAM is supported by ANAM Syndicate donors Christina and Terry Hart, Igor Zambelli, John and Sue North, Annie Chapman, Kerry Landman and the Estelle Redlich Circle
+Aditya is supported by ANAM Syndicate donors Christina and Terry Hart, Igor Zambelli, John and Sue North, Annie Chapman, Kerry Landman, and the Estelle Redlich Circle

 Photo credit Pia Johnson